hrkyoung/docker-services-templates/README.md

-add           docker-init.sh add mariadb          Adds a service to the run folder (default: init.docker) rm            docker-init.sh rm mariadb           Removes a service from the run folder (default: init.docker) ls            docker-init.sh ls                   Lists all services in the run folder (default: init.docker) run           docker-init run                     Builds all docker-compose.yml files in the run folder (default: init.docker)
+add           docker-init.sh add mariadb          Adds a service to the run folder (default: init.docker) rm            docker-init.sh rm mariadb           Removes a service from the run folder (default: init.docker) ls            docker-init.sh ls                   Lists all services in the run folder (default: init.docker) up            docker-init up                      Calls docker-compose up on all docker-compose.yml files in the run folder (default: init.docker); accepts all arguments for docker-compose down          docker-init down                    Calls docker-compose down on all docker-compose.yml files in the run folder (default: init.docker); accepts all arguments for docker-compose

 ```
 ### Contributing